opinsys/http2xmpp/README.md

 ## Usage

+The `message` field of `x-www-form-urlencoded` or `json` POST requests will be used as the message

     curl -u aptirepo:secret -d message="Hello all" http://0.0.0.0:8080/rooms/ourroom@conference.demo.opinsys.net

-or

-     echo "Hello again" | curl -u aptirepo:secret -H "content-type: text/plain" -d @- http://0.0.0.0:8080/rooms/ourroom@conference.demo.opinsys.net
+    curl -u aptirepo:secret -H "Content-Type: application/json" -d '{ "message": "Hello json" }' http://0.0.0.0:8080/rooms/ourroom@conference.demo.opinsys.net

 Also the full content of the request body is used as the message if the content type if is `text/plain` or completely missing.

+     echo "Hello again" | curl -u aptirepo:secret -H "Content-Type: text/plain" -d @- http://0.0.0.0:8080/rooms/ourroom@conference.demo.opinsys.net

 This is useful with the [uri Ansible module][uri]

 ```yaml
 - name: Log update to http2xmpp